-The interest rate on the Series 2013A Loans is fixed at 2.95%, reduced from 3.45% as agreed to by lender as of October 1, 2019.
+The interest rate on the Series 2013A Loans is fixed at 2.95%.
 The interest rates on the Series 2013B, 2013C, and 2013D loans reset at a LIBOR-based floating rate plus a spread.
-The Ballet had the option, which ultimately expired without being exercised, to convert Series 2013B, 2013C or 2013D to a fixed rate prior to July 1, 2016.

 All four series had interest-only payments through and including the payment due on June 1, 2016, at which time payments due include both interest and payable.